h-sifat/productivity-timer/README.md

 "#000" it doesn't become as black as my terminal background.
 So yeah, it's a feature.

+**2.** The line-char in the stats page is responsive.

+**Ans:** It's probably intended by **blessed-contrib** as drawing that line is probably expensive.
+Not sure if I should create a new line-chart element after every resize.

 ## Tech stack

 This project has been made possible with help of following open source libraries